dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Creating Scripted Services and Endpoints/_index.md

         ]
     }

 >The sandbox parameter means that the script execution is bound by memory and time and is not allowed access to other operating system functionalities outside of PHP's context.
-This is currently only the case for V8Js.
 Therefore, be aware that DreamFactory cannot control what is done inside scripts using non-sandboxed languages on a server.

 The following languages are typically supported on most DreamFactory installations:

-* V8Js
 * Node.js
 * PHP
 * Python